Steve Carell biography

 His first starring role in a feature followed when he played the title role in The 40 Year-Old Virgin (2005).
 He also starred opposite Greg Kinnear and Toni Collette in the black comedy Little Miss Sunshine (2006) and provided the voice for Sammy the Squirrel in the animated feature Over the Hedge (2006).
 He played secret agent Maxwell Smart in the feature adaptation of the popular 1960s television series Get Smart (2008), starred in the successful comedy Date Night (2010) alongside Tina Fey and voiced the lead character of the incredibly successful animated feature Despicable Me (2010).

 In 2010 he announced he was leaving his hit series The Office after five seasons, for which he received six Emmy nominations.
 But he used the time off to focus on his movie career, starring alongside Ryan Gosling and Emma Stone in the 2011's Crazy, Stupid, Love. and the 2012 hits Seeking a Friend for the End of the World with Keira Knightley and Hope Springs with Meryl Streep and Tommy Lee Jones.
 More recently, he starred in the comedy Alexander and the Terrible, Horrible, No Good, Very Bad Day (2014) and Foxcatcher (2014), for which he received both Golden Globe and Academy Award nominations.
 More recently, he starred in the dramatic biopic Freeheld (2015), the financial biopic The Big Short (2015), and the Woody Allen dramedy Café Society (2016).
+2017 proved to be a busy year as well for Carell, who voiced Gru and Dru in Despicable Me 3, starred in Battle of the Sexes opposite Emma Stone and had a role in the drama Last Flag Flying (2017).

 Steve lives in Los Angeles with his wife, their daughter Elisabeth and son John.